European Series: Series winners

-In the first two years of the bonus being awarded, Judd Trump was the only player to collect the bonus.
-Trump won the series in the 2019–20 season after winning the 2020 Gibraltar Open in March, and then won the series again in the 2020–21 season after Mark Selby, the only other contender to win the series at the time, lost in the third round of the 2021 Gibraltar Open.
+In the first two years of the bonus being awarded, Judd Trump was the only player to collect it.
+He won the series in the 2019–20 season after winning the 2020 Gibraltar Open in March, and then again in the 2020–21 season after Mark Selby, the only other contender to win the series at the time, lost in the third round of the 2021 Gibraltar Open.

 In the 2021–22 season, eleven players remained in contention for the bonus at the outset of the series' final tournament, the 2022 Gibraltar Open.
 John Higgins was top of the list, ahead of Mark Allen on countback.
 Higgins won the £150,000 prize after the last remaining contender Ricky Walden, who needed to win the tournament to claim the bonus, lost in the semi-finals.

-Eleven players were also in contention for the BetVictor bonus at the outset of the series' final event, the 2023 Welsh Open, in the 2022–23 snooker season.
-Robert Milkins won the series by winning the tournament, edging over Ali Carter who was the Series' leader at the beginning of the tournament.
+Eleven players were also in contention for the bonus in the 2022–23 snooker season at the outset of the series' final event, the 2023 Welsh Open.
+Robert Milkins won the series by winning the tournament, edging over Ali Carter who was the series' leader at the beginning of the tournament.

+In the 2023–24 season, Judd Trump claimed the bonus for a third time with an event, the 2024 Welsh Open to spare, as he won the 2023 English and Northern Ireland Opens, as well as the 2024 German Masters, and was the runner-up of the 2023 European Masters.